CEPA: Consensus Embedded Perturbation for Agnostic Detection and Inversion of Backdoors: Introduction

-In this paper, we focus on a reverse-engineering (inversion) based defense, which can be used to: detect whether or not a model was backdoor-poisoned (and, if so, identify its target class) to cleanse the training set, e.g., \cite{SS,AC}, and for test-time backdoor-trigger detection.
-Moreover, reverse-engineering defenses are fundamental to explainable/interpretable AI -- they identify a (malicious or suspicious) ``cause'' (the trigger pattern) for why the model is making a particular (perhaps peculiar) decision on a given test sample.
-A weakness in some existing reverse-engineering defenses is that they may fail when the backdoor incorporation mechanism assumed by the defense (e.g., additive) does not match the mechanism actually used by an attacker (e.g., blending).
-This work remedies this weakness, developing a post-training detector that reverse-engineers the backdoor pattern while, at the same time, being {\it agnostic to} the method of backdoor pattern incorporation.
-Our attack-defense experiments, focused on the image classification domain, demonstrate that this approach achieves, with low complexity, strong performance (a distinctive detection signal) across a variety of backdoor attacks with different incorporation methods.
+In this paper, we focus on inversion based defense, which can be used to: detect whether or not a model was backdoor-poisoned (and, if so, identify its target class), to cleanse the training set, e.g., \cite{SS,AC}, and for test-time backdoor-trigger detection.
+Moreover, inversion defenses are fundamental to explainable/interpretable AI -- they identify a suspicious ``cause'' (the trigger pattern) for why the model is making a particular (perhaps peculiar) decision on a given test sample.
+A weakness in most existing inversion defenses is that they may fail when the backdoor incorporation mechanism assumed by the defense (e.g., additive) does not match the mechanism actually used by an attacker (e.g., blending).
+This work remedies this weakness, developing a post-training detector that reverse-engineers the backdoor pattern while, at the same time, being {\it agnostic} to the method of backdoor pattern incorporation.
+Our attack-defense experiments, focused on the image classification domain, demonstrate that this approach, with minimal assumptions, achieves strong performance (a distinctive detection signal) across a variety of backdoor attacks with different incorporation methods.